Innocent Himbaza

-Innocent Himbaza (born 11 July 1965) is a Rwandan born Lutheran pastor, hebraist, private lecturer at the University of Fribourg (Switzerland) for the exegesis of Biblical theology of the Old Testament.
+Innocent Himbaza (born 11 July 1965) is a Rwandan-born Lutheran pastor, hebraist, and private lecturer at the University of Fribourg (Switzerland) for the exegesis of Biblical theology of the Old Testament.

 Early life and studies

-He was born in a small Rwandan village Gahini in Hutu family, to Isaïe Mbonigaba and Jeanne (née Mukagahigi).
+He was born in a small rwandan village Gahini in Hutu family, to Isaïe Mbonigaba and Jeanne (née Mukagahigi).
 Between 1982 and 1984 was a primary school teacher in Gahini.
 In 1988 he graduated as a theologian in Rwanda and served two years like chaplain in Gikongoro.
 From 1990 was a secondary school teacher in Fribourg.
-During this time, he also pursued higher education at the university and since 1998 been a member of the University of Fribourg.
+During this time, he also pursued higher education at the university and since 1998 been a member of the University of Fibourg.

 Teaching and research

 Innocent Himbaza is doctor of Theology and Humanities.
 Eight years was educational assistant.
-From 1998 he is the Lutheran pastor of the University of Fribourg.
-From 1997 to 2004 he was a member of the board in the Groupes Bibliques Universitaires.
-One of his works The Bible on the Question of Homosexuality.
-He is one of the editors of the German Bible Society and participant in the program Biblia Hebraica Quinta.
-In 2020 published the Leviticus in his editing.
+From 1998 he has been the Lutheran pastor of the University of Fribourg.
+From 1997 to 2004 he was a member of the board in the Swiss Groupes Bibliques des Ecoles et Universités.
+He is one of the editors of the German Bible Society and participant in their Biblia Hebraica Quinta program.

+Honours

+In 2020, he was elected as president of the Swiss Bible Society in Bienne.

 Personal life

-Himbaza still lives in Switzerland with his family.
-His wife, Swiss-born Liliane Mouron.
-Had two daughters: Sarah and Esther.